PTI Founder To Get Relief From Courts: Federal Minister For Climate Change Dr Musadik Malik - UrduPoint

 PTI Founder To Get Relief From Courts: Federal Minister For Climate Change Dr Musadik Malik

-PTI founder could get relief from the courts on the basis of evidence, he said while talking to a private television channel.
+PTI founder were facing different cases including planning for May 9 riots and 190 million pound case, he said while talking to a private television channel.

-Appreciating the role of Opposition for showing unity with the government in the recent critical situation, he said Pakistan has achieved success on all fronts due to unity of the political parties and well-preparedness of Armed Forces.
+The courts will decide the fate of PTI founder on the basis solid evidence, he added.

-To a question about Indus Water Treaty issue created by India, he said India will not take the risk of war again.
+In reply to a question about recent unity showed by the political parties, he said Pakistan Armed forces had won the war imposed by India with full unity of the nation and political parties.

 Recent Stories